 It makes good business sense to invest in mental health awareness.
 Employers can look forward to lower absenteeism and increased productivity and loyalty that comes with nurturing motivated and engaged employees.

 At the same time, we have seen a trend for wellbeing for events.
 Clients are looking to us to rise to the challenge.
 With our in-house catering partner, CH&CO, we have created a wellbeing working lunch which offers sustainable food options, a menu that is primarily plant-led and aims to combat environmental damage and encourage healthy eating.
-Church House donates 25p to the British Heart Foundation for every one of these menus sold.
-The British Heart Foundation also offers a chance for event organisers to add a wellness workshop to their events.
-Workshop choices include measuring heart health and how to deal with stress.
+Working with a major British charity, the Westminster venue offers event organisers the opportunity to add a wellness workshop to their events.
+Workshop choices include healthy eating and how to deal with stress.